 Positioning labels above form fields is often more effective than positioning them alongside the fields as they are easier to view on mobile devices.
 This removes the need to scroll or zoom in.

-It is important to make sure fields are labelled, allowing customers to understand what information they need to enter.
+It is important to make sure fields are labeled, allowing customers to understand what information they need to enter.
 This can be further improved with the addition of an example, which can work particularly well when you require a specific format, e.g. MM/DD/YY.

 5. Use progress bars